 As you saw in the video, the fate of the Apalachee was similar to that of the Timicua.

-The Franciscans (religious orders within the Catholic Church) started some missions along the coast of Georgia, as well.
+The Franciscans (religious orders within the Catholic Church) also started some missions along the coast of Georgia.
 The most famous is Mission Santa Catalina, established for the Guale Indians (pronounced Wall-ay).

 The trouble began when one of the chiefs, who was a married man, wanted to take another wife.
 The following video tells the story.